alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 ### Stock Levels Synchronization

-If you want to be able to update remaining stock quantities from your Biz warehouse, simply use the same product SKUs that you use in your Biz warehouse, enable stock management and click on _Get stock levels_ in the _All Products_ page.
+If you want to be able to update remaining stock quantities from your Biz warehouse, simply use the same product SKUs that you use in your Biz warehouse, enable the "Biz Warehouse" option on the product or variation you wish to synchronise and click on _Get stock levels_ in the _All Products_ page.

 _Note: This doesn't automatically add products to your WooCommerce catalogue.
 It only updates stock levels._